 As Bodies Are Pulled From Rubble, Questions Mount About Miami Bridge

-Search and rescue teams are carefully unearthing bodies and vehicles from the under the concrete bridge that collapsed suddenly in Miami on Thursday afternoon.
-And questions over the the bridge's design and construction are just beginning.
+Search-and-rescue teams are carefully unearthing bodies and vehicles from under the concrete bridge that collapsed suddenly in Miami on Thursday afternoon.
+Questions about the bridge's design and construction are just beginning.

 The 174-foot, 950-ton main span had been lifted into place just five days earlier.
-At least six people were killed and 10 were injured in the collapse, according to the Associated Press.
+At least six people were killed and 10 were injured in the collapse, according to The Associated Press.

-Thursday night, Florida Sen. Marco Rubio tweeted: "The cables that suspend the #Miami bridge had loosened & the engineering firm ordered that they be tightened.
+On Thursday night, Florida Sen. Marco Rubio tweeted: "The cables that suspend the #Miami bridge had loosened & the engineering firm ordered that they be tightened.
 They were being tightened when it collapsed today."

-Because the bridge's central tower and suspension cables were not yet installed, the Miami Herald notes that any cables being tightened were likely wires that ran through the span that fell on Thursday.
+Because the bridge's central tower and suspension cables were not yet installed, the Miami Herald notes, any cables being tightened were likely wires that ran through the span.

 The bridge was supposed to make the crossing of a perilous seven-lane roadway safer for students and staff at Florida International University.
 The bridge connected the university campus to the small suburban city of Sweetwater, where many students and faculty live.
 An FIU student was killed crossing the road in August.

 Rubio is an adjunct professor at the university.
-His spokeswoman told the newspaper that he had heard this information from workers on site.
+His spokeswoman told the newspaper that he had heard this information from workers on-site.

-At a press conference on Friday morning, assembled authorities would not confirm Rubio's statement.
+At a news conference on Friday morning, assembled authorities would not confirm Rubio's statement.

-"This is a tragedy we don't want to re-occur anywhere in the U.S.," said Juan Perez, director of the Miami-Dade Police Department.
-"Right now we just want to find out what occurred, what caused this collapse to occur and people to die."
+"This is a tragedy we don't want to reoccur anywhere in the U.S.," said Juan Perez, director of the Miami-Dade Police Department.
+"Right now, we just want to find out what occurred, what caused this collapse to occur and people to die."

 Representatives from the National Transportation Safety Board and the Occupational Safety and Health Administration are investigating.